Call for Abstract

 - Peripheral vascular disease (PVD)

-Cardiovascular disease may be a category of diseases that involve the heart or blood vessels.
+Cardiovascular disease may be a category of disease that involve the heart or blood vessels.
 CVD includes coronary artery diseases like angina and myocardial infarction different CVDs include stroke, heart failure, hypertensive heart condition, rheumatic heart condition, cardiomyopathy, abnormal heart rhythms, congenital heart condition, valvular heart condition, carditis, aortic aneurysms, peripheral artery sickness, thromboembolic sickness, and thrombosis.

 - Physiological monitoring and maintenance of homeostasis